Zaid Ibrahim: 2010–2012: Founding KITA

-2012-2017: Becoming an Independent
+2012–2017: Becoming an Independent

 In 2014, after stating that the lack of religious discourse by the religious leaders in Malaysia that does not allow for different interpretations of Islam promotes extremism and makes Malaysia similar to the Islamic State of Iraq and Syria, he was criticised by Islamic scholar Fathul Bari Mat Jahya for being a liberal who only wanted to follow civil laws and not those created by Allah and that it is the responsibility of the Ulema to specifically identify what is wajib (obligatory), halal (allowed), and haram (prohibited).

-2017-2020: Joining Democratic Action Party
+2017–2020: Joining Democratic Action Party

 In 2017, Zaid had announced in a press conference in his Petaling Jaya home that he has officially joined the Democratic Action Party, reasoning that "he will be able to reach out to Malay voters".

 On 20 April 2020, Zaid had announced he was leaving DAP.

 On 20 October 2020, Zaid was no longer Kelantan DAP Chairman.
 He said "Many still describe me as Kelantan DAP chief.
 It's no longer true,...".

-2022-present: Returning To UMNO
+2022–2026: Returning To UMNO

 In August 2022, Zaid Ibrahim returned to UMNO.
 He said "I want UMNO because I feel that they can provide that solidarity.
 They can provide that energy and the strength to bring everybody else on board and institute real reform in this country..."

 On 16 September 2022, Zaid rejoined UMNO.
 He said he wants to reform the party from “within”.

 On 14 June 2023, Zaid has called on Prime Minister Anwar Ibrahim to release former Prime Minister Najib Razak "in the interest of the people."
 He argues that in the grand scheme of things, the RM42 million (the amount of corruption for which Najib is imprisoned) is a relatively minor issue.

+2026–present: Joining PAS

+In June 2026, Zaid Ibrahim joined PAS in advance of state elections in Negri Sembilan and Johor.